PoulpoGaz/sokoshell/readme.md

 * Exporting map to png only works for style that only uses image and define style of size 16.

 TODO:
-* finish pathfinder
 * add documentation
-* notification, problems of synchronization when exiting program